REVISED 10-4-09.

 But the comments left give me cause to revisit my comments policy, which I now realize I haven't revised since I switched from the YACCS system to the Blogger one.

-2. If you want to attack me and tell me that I'm fat and I'm stupid and only an idiot would wear overalls in public much less post photos of same on the Web, fine, but such comments will require a name and an e-mail address.
-Anonymous attack comments will be deleted as soon as I learn of their existence.
+2. Comment moderation is ACTIVATED; no comment will be published here until I personally approve it.
+If you want to attack me and tell me that I'm fat and I'm stupid and only an idiot would wear overalls in public much less post photos of same on the Web, fine, but the comments will not be published, and I probably won't even read them all the way through before rejecting them.

 2a.
 I find attacks on my girth fairly pathetic.
 First of all, the photos don't convey accurately what my body shape really is (I recently had someone tell me that they thought, by my photos, that I was well over six feet tall, when I'm only five-ten).
 Second, I'm overweight but fairly strong and in good health.
 Third, the last time I can remember being made fun of for my weight was when I was in seventh grade, and that was twenty-two years ago.
 So, while I'm mildly intrigued by the possibility that I'm either being made fun of by an actual seventh grader or by an adult who's failed to mature at all since they were in seventh grade, I'm not that intrigued by those possibilities.
 Again, I shall click the "delete" button and move right on.

-5. If I delete a comment of yours, further attempts to shame me into letting comments stand by appealing to free speech will fail utterly and result in likewise deletion.
-If you feel that strongly about something I say, then get your own blog and write a post about it.
+4. Don't bother crying to me about "free speech".
+There is nothing inconsistent with my commitment to free speech and my refusal to allow people to trash the forum that I own.
 That you have a right to speak does not imply that you have a right to an audience, nor does it imply a right to use any forum that exists as you see fit.
+The rule here is: Want free speech for yourself?
+Get your own blog.

-7. If you want me to take your comment seriously, then consider that tone matters.
-Any insulting or condescending tone taken with me, or any implication that something I've said is not to be taken seriously, will not help conversation along.
+6. If you want me to take your comment seriously, then consider that tone matters.
+Any insulting or condescending tone taken with me, or any implication that something I've said is not to be taken seriously, will not help conversation along; persistent use of such a tone will only push me closer to banning you.

 Basically, what it all boils down to is simply this: I will be the one to set the rules on my own blog, and if my rules aren't to someone's liking, then their main -- and only -- recourse is the "back" button on their browser.